 There are currently an estimated 30,000 children and adults with Lennox-Gastaut syndrome and fewer with Dravet syndrome, meaning Epidiolex is classified as an orphan drug — one that treats and prevents rare diseases that affect fewer than 200,000 people in the country.

 Overall, there are nearly 3 million people in the United States that have a form of epilepsy, and currently, one-third of Americans who suffer from epilepsy have been unable to find effective therapies that will control and prevent their seizures, according to the Epilepsy Foundation.
 That’s close to a million people that this CBD based prescription could also potentially be benefitting.
-Just because Epidiolex will be FDA-approved for use to treat two of the rarest and severe cases of epilepsy does not mean it will not, in turn, be beneficial for these individuals as well.
+Just because Epidiolex will be FDA-approved for use to treat two of the most rare and severe cases of epilepsy does not mean it will not, in turn, be beneficial for these individuals as well.

 “Epidiolex represents hope for the many individuals living with intractable seizures and rare epilepsies, who every day face incredible challenges and disabling seizures, and live with the continual risk of serious injury and death,” - Philip Gattone, President and CEO of the Epilepsy Foundation.